VinCramer/UMLCreator/README.md

 - Updating display depending on the currently selected class or interface
 - Removing variables and methods added by the user
 - Taking screenshots of UML diagram
+- Automatically adding a pane to indicate what external libraries are potentially necessary

 # Program functions to include:
 - Saving to a JSON file